I was tidying virtually with my client recently and the next day we had this exchange:

 1-800-GOT-JUNK? – full service removal.
 They donate reusable items to local charities and recycle certani items after pick-up.
 More on that here:

-Looking for an even simpler way to efficiently dispose of remodeling and home cleanup project debris and general waste?
-Check out Dumpster in a Bag.
+If you’re looking for an even simpler way to efficiently dispose of remodeling and home cleanup project debris, check out Dumpster in a Bag.
 Simply 1) buy the Bagster bag 2) fill it with waste and 3) call when you’re ready for pickup.

 Lean on a virtual community to find fans of your uniquely special items